-2. Definitions
+2. Objectives Definitions

-Centers and institutes are organizational forms designed to further the university's instructional, research, and public service missions in ways that cannot be addressed through traditional structures, such as departments, schools, and colleges.
-Though centers and institutes are an integral part of the university, their respective missions should not duplicate those of departments, schools, and colleges.
+3. Centers and institutes constitute anare organizational forms designed to serve further the university's instructional, research, and public service missions in ways which that cannot be addressed through traditional structures, such as departments, schools, and colleges. otherwise be served.
+Though centers and institutes are becoming an integral part of the university, their respective missions should not duplicate those of departments, schools, and colleges.
 Instead, they should offer programs or opportunities that cannot be offered at least as well through existing structures.
 The key ingredient of any center or institute is "value added."
+Briefly stated, what can it do programmatically that cannot be done at least as well without it?

-Centers and institutes normally have less permanency than departments, schools, or colleges.
+DefinitionsCenters and institutes normally have less permanency than departments, schools, or colleges.
 As such, all centers and institutes shall be reviewed periodically and carry the burden of demonstrating that they are in fact adding value.